 Andrew’s idea is still in the very early stages, but he believes fishing in the South West is an industry where substantial economic growth could occur if the right ethical business model, innovative ideas and technology were applied.

-Sharing his own success story at the awards ceremony, was Gavin Jones from social media experts Elixel, formed from a group of Plymouth University graduates.
+Sharing his own success story at the awards ceremony, was Gavin Jones from social media experts Elixel, formed from a group of University of Plymouth graduates.
 Honorary Chief Executive of Tectona Trust, Dr Roger Crabtree, also gave a talk about Sail Training Vessel Tectona, and the work of the Trust helping people in recovery from drug addiction.
 He said:

 “This is a great competition and it’s wonderful to see how participants benefit from the well thought-out support they get.”